sifang1678/sifang1678.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Today I started my position as a visiting postdoctoral researcher at the CAUSALab, Karolinska Institutet, Stockholm.
+:mega: Today I start my research visit to the CAUSALab, Karolinska Institutet, Stockholm :sweden:.
 I will be here for 6-month, learning about causal inference and target trial emulation!
-Stay tuned for my blogs :smile:
+Stay tuned for my blogposts :smile: